GoogleCloudPlatform/pci-gke-blueprint/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Development

+See [development](docs/development.md) for details regarding development to this project.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License